Stour Provost

 Stour Provost is a village and civil parish in the Blackmore Vale area of north Dorset, England, situated on the River Stour between Sturminster Newton and Gillingham.
 In old writings it is usually spelled Stower Provost.

-Stour Provost once constituted a liberty, containing only the parish itself.
-Today the civil parish includes the settlements of Woodville and Stour Row to the east.
-In the 2011 census the civil parish had 235 households and a population of 579.
+The civil parish includes the settlements of Woodville and Stour Row to the east.
+In the 2021 census, the parish had a population of 573, of which around half live in Stour Row.

+History

 After the establishment of Stour Provost village near the River Stour, at least four smaller settlements were established in a piecemeal fashion from the 13th century – or perhaps earlier – in the common land or "waste" further east, at Woodville and beyond.
 These small groups of farms, with their own irregular shaped fields, were separated by unenclosed "waste" probably until the 18th century, when it was enclosed and divided into rectilinear fields.

-The nearest railway station is in neighbouring Gillingham, Dorset.
-Trains run on the Exeter to Waterloo line.